HirendraKurche/Portfolio_website/README.md

 - Icons/Fonts: Add credits if you use external resources.

 ## License
-This project is open source and available under the [MIT License](LICENSE).
+This project is open source.
 Feel free to use, modify, and share.

 ---